 Every single person experiences psychological projections.
 Projections are an inherent coping mechanism of our ego.
-Thus not everything that we see in the outer world is true, in fact, most of the things are not.
+Thus not everything that we see in the outer world is true.
+In fact, most of the things are not.
 When you think of your parents, for example, you sometimes wonder how they can be so narrow-minded.
 You may be the kind of person who sees opportunities everywhere while they don’t.

-Although it’s easy to see how others block their ways to happiness, love, or success, it might not be so evident when it’s about us.
+Although it’s easy to see how others block their ways to happiness, love, or success, it might not be evident when it’s about us.

 When it comes to manifesting our reality, there are two essential ways how we do it.